tomerkeisar/Product-Oriented/README.md

 # Product Oriented

-Product Oriented is a JavaScript library for building web applications.
+Product Oriented is a JavaScript library that help us to make it easy to build html elements.

 * **Unit of work:** Every Html element can serve as unit of work because in Product Oriented every html tag has input property output property and logic function.
 * **Connection between elements:** Product oriented allow to make connection between elements so one element output became another element input.